Noise Regulations Summary

 Where the noise assessment identifies some personnel to be at risk then a programme of 'health surveillance' is needed, or in normal-person speak, hearing tests / audiometry.
 We can do audiometric testing for you, or if you want to learn all about it then the audiometric testing FAQ will sort you out.

 Regulation 10 - Information, instruction and training

 Where people are working in noisy environments, noise safety training must be provided and the regs go so far as to specify the mandatory contents of that training.
+Specified in detail here.

 Regulation 11 - Exemption certificates from hearing protection

 The HSE and only the HSE may grant an exemption from using hearing protection in very specific circumstances where other risks may come into play.
-This section says they can do that and unless you have something very exceptional regarding noise at work it doesn't apply to you.
+This section says they can do that BUT unless you have something very exceptional regarding noise at work then it doesn't apply to you.
 Trust me, it doesn't.
 No thinking you will get some magic certificate saying not to worry about it all.

 Regulation 12 - Exemption certificate for emergency services

 As with 11, the HSE may grant an exemption for the emergency services.

 And again, the HSE may grant an exemption for people who make stuff go bang.